allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 ![Autoscaler dashboard](../../img/app_aws_autoscaler.png)

 The autoscaler dashboard shows:
-* Number of idle Instances
+* Number of idle instances
 * Queues and the resource type associated with them
 * Number of current running instances
 * Console: the application log containing everything printed to stdout and stderr appears in the console log.
 The log